lucabianchini/contacthub-sdk-java/README.md

 We also provide a separate `async` implementation where all the methods return a Java8 [CompletionStage&lt;T&gt;](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html).

-If you wish the use the Async api, import from the `async` package instead:
+If you wish the use the Async API, import from the `async` package instead:

 ```java
 import it.contactlab.hub.sdk.java.async.ContactHub;
 ```

-All the methods documented below are available in both packages.
+All the following methods are available in both packages.

 ## Authenticating

-Find your token, workspaceId and nodeId in the ContactHub dashboard.
-Then instantiate a new ContactHub object like this:
+Find your token, workspaceId and nodeId in the Contacthub UI.
+Then instantiate a new Contacthub object as follows:

 ```java
 Auth auth = new Auth(token, workspaceId, nodeId);